 - Do not over bake your Pie as it can cause the filling to dry out and start developing cracks on top.
 Also too high oven temp can cause the same.

-- Let the Pie rest for 3 hours on room temp
+- Let the Pie rest for 3 hours on room temperature before cutting.
+The Pie will further sets as it cools

 - Whip mascarpone, very cold heavy cream and icing sugar with an Electric hand mixer. until smooth and fluffy, about one or two minutes.
 Once it has reached the right consistency, do not over beat as it can become runny